fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## July 2 (Friday)
+- No new reading for today!
+- Final wrap-up lecture
+This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Learning Reflection (see the very last day).

-No new reading for today!
-But start drafting your [Final Course Reflection](final-course-reflection).
+Start drafting your [Final Course Reflection](final-course-reflection).
 These are TECHNICALLY due tomorrow (the official last day of the 1H period), but everyone has some extra time UNTIL MONDAY to make it nice.
 You can of course submit it whenever you'd like.

-- Final wrap-up lecture
-This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Learning Reflection (see the very last day).

 {% include alert.html class='warning' title='Lecture quiz' text="